 You can protect it with a fresh paint job, but manufacturers apply a hard finish when it’s first produced.

-Single-glazed windows, with single-pane of glass in every sash, are the cheapest.
+Single-glazed windows, with a single pane of glass in every sash, are the cheapest.
 However, they permit a lot of heat transfer, making for increased heating and cooling costs.

 Double-glazed, likewise known as insulating glass (IG) or thermal glass, significantly increases a window’s energy efficiency.
 They seal the two panes with an air space between them that makes the insulation.
 The thicker the air space, the better the insulation.

 You can instead enhance the double-panes energy insulation by requesting it with argon or krypton gas between the panes as opposed to air.
-The gas will leak out eventually, but gradually; after 20 years the pane will lose only 10 percent of its original gas.
+Eventually, the gas will leak out, but gradually, after 20 years, the pane will lose only 10 percent of its original gas.